Gnarled, twisted veins slow blood flow and can cause blood clots. Look for these subtle signs to see whether a blood clot is superficial or serious.

 - Sudden leg fatigue

 The differences between the two conditions are subtle.
-If you think you have a blood clot in your leg or you aren’t sure if it’s superficial or deep, visit a vascular surgeon for an accurate diagnosis.
+If you think you have a blood clot in your leg or you aren’t sure if it’s superficial or deep, you’ll want to see a vascular surgeon for an accurate diagnosis.
 For superficial thrombophlebitis, you’ll have peace of mind a few simple home remedies.
 For the more serious DVT, your vascular surgeon will prescribe the best treatment.